Meet the 2024-25 Team

-Faith Nelson is a third year English major at Trinity Western University, and is one of [Spaces]’s Managing Editors.
+Faith Nelson is a fourth year English major at Trinity Western University, and is one of [spaces]’s Co Editor in Chiefs.
 She currently works as an assistant in the TWU Archives, and is the research assistant for the ConVersing/ConServing project.
-She also serves as the treasurer for TWU’s English Society, Inkblots and Inscapes (IBIS).
+She also serves as the president for TWU’s English Society, Inkblots and Inscapes (IBIS).
 Faith plans on pursuing an MLIS and a career in Archivery.

-Livia Wolfs is a fourth year English major at Trinity Western University.
-She is an associate editor at [spaces].
+Livia Wolfs is a fifth year English major at Trinity Western University.
+She is a Managing Editor at [spaces].
 Livia is currently working at Trinity Western University’s library with the borrowing services.
 She loves to read while drinking tea: like C.S Lewis said, “You can never get a cup of tea large enough or a book long enough to suit me.”

-• Abigail ImBeau - Art and Design Editor
+• Stochia Ocon - Art and Design Editor

 Board of Advisors